+Richard Kopecky

-Richard Kopecky R.C.E. # 16742
+R.C.E. # 16742

-Secretary on the day of nd Engineer's "Report" was filed in the Office of the, 2016.
-SECRETARY CONEJO RECREATION AND PARK DISTRICT STATE OF CALIFORNIA • • vy of the annual assessment and all matters in the the, 2016 by adoption of Resolution No. by the Board of Directors.
+SECRETARY CONEJO RECREATION AND PARK DISTRICT STATE OF CALIFORNIA Engineer's "Report" was mad nd levy of the annual assessment and all matters in the le on the, 2017 by by the Board of Directors.
+SECRETARY